-Once the Kapha dosha is dominant in an individual, then it can be balanced through pacifying food items.
+Once the Kapha dosha is dominant in an individual, it can be balanced by pacifying food items.

 Normally, the Kapha balancing foodstuffs calm the dosha after opening up the channels.
-The properties help in enhancing the circulation, improving the digestion process and flushing out of mucus.
+The properties help in enhancing circulation, improving the digestion process, and flushing out mucus.

-But, there are different principles when the person discovers which kind of diet is suitable for his body.
+There are different principles when the person discovers the type of diet that suits the body.

 A depleted state of Kapha is usually observed when Vata and Pitta dosha is dominant.
-While the condition is quite common, the body requires food items that can enhance the properties of Kapha.
-In such a situation, the person needs to eat oily and sweet foodstuffs till the time he is able to restore his health.
+While the condition is quite common, your body requires food items that can enhance Kapha’s properties.
+In such a situation, you might need to eat oily and sweet foodstuffs until health is restored.

 Kapha Diet Food Choices

-So, let’s dive deep into certain choices that can be included in the diet.
+So, let’s dive deep into certain choices that can be included in the Kapha diet.

-Vegetables: You should go for foodstuffs that are pungent, bitter and astringent.
-As compared to raw vegetables, cooked vegetables are easier to digest.
+Vegetables.
+Go for foodstuffs that are pungent, bitter, and astringent.
+Unlike raw vegetables, cooked vegetables are easier to digest.
 On the other hand, the summer and the spring season is the perfect time to eat raw vegetables.
-But, you should reduce the quantity of sweet potatoes, olives, pumpkin, Zucchini, and Parsnips.
+You should reduce the number of sweet potatoes, olives, pumpkin, zucchini, and parsnips.

-Grains: You should always include them in your diet because they nourish the body.
-But, when it comes to balancing the Kapha dosha, then keep yourself away from grains that are heavy or dense like wheat, cooked oats, pastas, and breads.
+Grains.
+Include grains in your diet because it contains vitamins that your body needs.
+But, when it comes to balancing the Kapha dosha, keep yourself away from heavy or dense grains like wheat, cooked oats, pasta, and bread.

-Legumes: You should enjoy them after cooking them properly.
-Even if you eat tofu, spiced soy milk and tempeh then it’s completely fine.
-The only grains that don’t work for balancing the dosha are kidney beans, Miso, Soy beans, and Urad dal.
+Legumes.
+Enjoy legumes after cooking them properly.
+If you’re into eating tofu, spiced soy milk, and tempeh, it’s completely fine.
+The only grains that don’t work for balancing the dosha are kidney beans, miso, soybeans, and urad dal.

-Dairy Products: You should try out the ones which are heavy in nature and boost the mucous production.
-Ideally, the dairy products should be eaten before having any other food item.
-While goat’s milk and its products are the best option to balance the dosha, almond and rice milk could are good alternatives.
+Dairy products.
+Try consuming dairy products that can boost mucous production.
+Ideally, dairy products should be eaten before eating other meals.
+While goat’s milk and its products are the best options to balance the dosha, almond and rice milk could are good alternatives.
 You can have buttermilk, cottage cheese, yogurt, skimmed milk, and ghee, apart from everything else.

-Nuts and Seeds: Charole nuts, Almonds, Chia seeds, Flax seeds, Pumpkin seeds and Sunflower seeds are the most favorable options.
-It’s better to avoid Sesame seeds, Pine nuts, Cashews, Brazil nuts, Macadamia nuts, Tahini, Pecans, Peanuts, Walnuts and Filberts.
+Nuts and seeds.
+Carole nuts, almonds, chia seeds, flax seeds, pumpkin seeds, and sunflower seeds are the most favorable options.
+It’s better to avoid sesame seeds, pine nuts, cashews, Brazil nuts, macadamia nuts, tahini, pecans, peanuts, walnuts, and filberts.

-Meat: You should opt for dry items like chicken and freshwater fish.
-Never think about eating beef, duck or pork because they are heavy and are relatively dense.
-In fact, eating less meat can generally be beneficial anytime during the year.
-Salmon, Sardines, Tuna fish, Turkey, and Lamb are the foodstuffs you should totally refrain from enjoying.
+Meat.
+Opt for dry items, like chicken and freshwater fish.
+Avoid eating beef, duck, or pork because they are heavy and dense.
+Eating less meat can generally be beneficial anytime during the year.
+Salmon, sardines, tuna fish, turkey, and lamb are the foodstuffs you should refrain from as well.

 5 Rules for Kapha Pacifying Diet

-#Rule 1 – Whenever you follow the Kapha diet, you should eat something rich depending on what your body requires.
-Think about enjoying the foodstuff in a peaceful environment and take some time to chew the food thoroughly.
+#Rule 1: Whenever you follow the Kapha diet, eat foods enriched with the nutrition that your body needs.
+Think about enjoying the foodstuff in a peaceful environment or take time to chew the food thoroughly.

-#Rule 2 – Always have a light breakfast and meals at a particular time.
-Avoid eating between meals, but if you feel hungry, you can eat a fruit or some snack that’s dry.
+#Rule 2: Always have a light breakfast and meals at a particular time.
+Avoid eating between meals.
+But if you feel hungry, you can eat fruits or some dry snacks.

-#Rule 3 – Avoid drinking water while you’re having your meals.
-In order to make the system capable of digesting food, you should not drink water after a meal.
-This helps in preventing the production of mucous or morbid material called as ama.
+#Rule 3: Avoid drinking water while you’re having your meals.
+To make the system capable of digesting food, you should not drink water after a meal.
+This helps in preventing the production of mucous or morbid material called ama.

-#Rule 4 – When it’s irresistible to eat Kapha aggravating foodstuffs, you should use mustard oil for cooking them.
-Besides, you can season the items with spices so that the food items are digested properly.
+#Rule 4: When it’s irresistible to eat Kapha aggravating foods, use mustard oil when cooking them.
+Besides, you can season the items with spices, so foods are easier to digest.

-#Rule 5 – In case you’re fasting, then you should drink herbal tea and boiled vegetables with a little bit of honey.
+#Rule 5: If you’re fasting, drink herbal tea and boiled vegetables with a little bit of honey.
 But, think about winding up as quickly as possible because the foodstuffs may aggravate other doshas like the Vata dosha.

-Breakfast: You should have basil tea, barley or rolled oats cooked in skimmed milk.
+Breakfast.
+You should have basil tea, barley, or rolled oats cooked in skimmed milk.
 Alternatively, you can have millet bread toast with egg white.
-If you are taking herbal tea, then ensure that you have it an hour after breakfast.
+If you are taking herbal tea, drink it an hour after your meal breakfast.

-Lunch: Have something that would fill your stomach.
-Consume a lot of sauteed vegetables along with grains as well as beans.
-You can also try barley, multigrain bread or quinoa kitchari as well.
+Lunch.
+Have something that would fill your stomach.
+Consume a lot of sauteed vegetables, along with grains and beans.
+You can also try barley, multigrain bread, or quinoa kitchari as well.

-Dinner: You can simply enjoy soup and stews and keep it lighter than lunch.
-In case you are trying to lose weight, then you can consider boiled vegetables, lean meat or egg white.
+Dinner.
+Enjoy soup and stews but moderate than your lunch.
+If you’re trying to lose some weight, consider boiled vegetables, lean meats, or egg whites.

-Finally, to put in simpler words, you can have light breakfast, heavy lunch and something light for dinner when you are thinking about a Kapha dosha diet.
-If you don’t feel hungry in the morning, then you can skip breakfast and munch on fruits later in the day.
+Finally, you can have a light breakfast, heavy lunch, and something light for dinner when implementing the Kapha dosha diet.
+If you don’t feel hungry in the morning, you can skip breakfast and munch on fruits later.